hypercore-protocol/cli/docs/guides/sharing-a-folder.md

 hyp drive sync ./target-folder hyper://1234..af --no-live
 ```

-You should write your hyperdrive's URL where `hyper://1234..af` is.
-This will cause the hyperdrive to exactly mirror your folder's content.
+Where `hyper://1234..af` is your hyperdrive's URL.

-If you want to *continuously* sync the folder and the target drive so that updates automatically get written, leave out the `--no-live` switch.
+> If you don't include `--no-live` the sync command will continuously sync the source to the target.